ianunay/mock-node/README.md

   2. make sure you have node and npm installed
   3. run <code>npm install</code> to download required packages
   4. <code>node server.js</code> to run the server
-  5. open [https://localhost:3000/mocknode/](https://localhost:3000/mocknode/) in your browser to configure mocknode

 ### npm global install

   1. npm install -g mocknode
   2. run <code>mocknode</code> to start the server
-  3. open [https://localhost:3000/mocknode/](https://localhost:3000/mocknode/) in your browser to configure mocknode

 ### npm local install

   1. npm install --save mocknode
   2. add an npm script entry in the package.json <code>"mocknode": "mocknode"</code>
   3. run <code>npm run mocknode</code> to start the server

-  3. open [https://localhost:3000/mocknode/](https://localhost:3000/mocknode/) to configure mocknode
+and open [https://localhost:3000/mocknode/](https://localhost:3000/mocknode/) in your browser to configure mocknode

 ## A running instance on heroku